 Home Seller’s Guide

-In the past, the most important thing about getting your home ready for the market was to increase the “curb appeal”, BUT NOW, the key to getting your home sold is to increase the “web appeal”.
-In a recent article from the National Assoc. of Realtors, 91% of all home buyers went to the Internet FIRST when beginning their home buying process.
-When a home buyer is searching the internet for homes and is looking at a list to scroll through – each home gets approximately 1-3 seconds, SECONDS of viewing time before it either gets selected for more information or gets looked over.
-So – the question is – how do we keep your home from getting looked over?
-The answer to that is simple – web appeal!
-We have an extensive Marketing System in place to ensure your home is going to get maximum online exposure and its going to look its best!
-Our goal is to get you more money and as fast as possible.
-In that same study by the NAR, it showed where the buyer originally saw the home they ended up purchasing and it came down to three major categories.
+In the past, the most important thing about preparing to list your Knoxville home for sale was to increase its “curb appeal.”
+NOW, the key to getting your Knoxville home sold is to increase its “web appeal.”
+In a recent article by the National Assoc. of Realtors (NAR), 91% of all home buyers went to the Internet FIRST when beginning the home buying process.
+When a home buyer searches the internet for homes and is looking at a list to scroll through – each home gets approximately 1-3 SECONDS of viewing time before it is clicked for more information or gets passed over.

-- 35% of all home buyers found their home through their Buyer’s Agent/Realtor.
+- 35% of all buyers found their home through their chosen Buyer’s Agent/Realtor.

-- 37% of buyers found the home they ended up purchasing online, just looking themselves!
-This is a drastic shift in our industry since the internet and social media are now at our fingertips.
+- 37% of buyers found the home they ended up purchasing through their own online searches!
+This represents a significant shift in our industry.

-- 28% was the third category which was every other source used by home buyers and Realtors to find the home.
-(Open Houses, newspaper, craigslist, etc.)
+- 28% fell into a third catch-all category indicating every other source used by home buyers and Realtors to find available homes (open houses, newspaper, craigslist, etc.).

-The primary goal of our Marketing System is to get your home in front of the people that matter, in every place possible so that it cannot be missed.
-For that reason, we are closing a real estate transaction, on average, every 36 hours in the last 12 months.
+The primary goal of our Marketing System is to get your home in front of ready-to-purchase, motivated buyers and people who matter.
+Our goal is to get you more money as fast as possible.
+Because of that, we are closing a real estate transaction, on average, every 36 hours in the last 12 months.

-One of the biggest challenges home sellers face is how to price their home.
-If you have decided to sell, you probably have a number in mind that you would like to get.
-Perhaps that number is based on what you paid for the home, how much you need for a new home, or what price your neighbors got for their home.
-The harsh reality is that none of these should factor into how you price your home.
-It doesn’t matter what your neighbors’ home sold for six months ago.
-What matters is what similar houses in your market are selling for now.
-You have probably spent a lot of time, money and energy transforming your house into a home so it is perfectly understandable that you are emotionally invested in its sale.
-Unfortunately, potential buyers don’t feel the same way.
+One of the biggest challenges Knoxville home sellers face is how to price their home.
+Before deciding to sell, you probably have a number in mind that you would like to receive from a buyer.
+That number might be based on what you paid for the home, how much you need for your new home or what price your neighbors got for their home a year ago.
+The reality is that none of these should factor into the pricing strategy of your home.

 THE DANGERS OF OVERPRICING YOUR HOME: